dnotitia/smoothie-qwen/README.md

-# Smoothie-Qwen
+# Smoothie Qwen
-Smooths token weights in the lm_head layer to adjust the probability of specific language generation in LLMs.
+A lightweight adjustment tool for smoothing token probabilities in the `lm_head` layer of Qwen models to encourage balanced multilingual generation.

 ## Contents
 - [Overview](#overview)